-This one-credit seminar in advanced legal research will introduce students to specific sources and strategies for researching a variety of business law topics, including corporations, securities, and commercial bankruptcy and reorganization.
-We will cover key primary and secondary sources for business law research: state and federal cases, statutes, regulations, and other administrative materials; subject-specific secondary sources; company disclosure documents; and sources for factual company research, among others.
-The course will emphasize research process, strategies, and evaluation of print and online sources in a changing information environment.
-Students will develop their research skills through a variety of hands-on exercises.
-Grades will be based on in-class and take-home research exercises, class participation, and a final research project.
+This advanced legal research seminar will introduce students to specific sources and strategies for researching a variety of business law topics, such as corporations, securities, and commercial bankruptcy.
+We will cover key primary and secondary sources for business law research: state and federal cases, statutes, regulations, and other administrative materials; subject-specific secondary sources; company disclosure documents; and sources for factual company and industry research, among others.
+The course will emphasize research processes, strategies, and evaluation of sources in a changing information environment.
+Students will develop their research skills through a variety of hands-on exercises simulating research assignments in practice.
+Grades will be based on review questions, research exercises, class participation, and a take-home final exam.

 |Course Areas of Practice|